Rent Your House or Sell It?

 Even if you get the best tenants, you can expect that you’ll probably need to do some painting and maybe carpet replacement when they leave.
 It is quite unusual that a tenant will maintain your home as you would.

-Check out these great tips for being a landlord if this is the way you are leaning.
+Check out these great tips for being a landlord if you decide renting is the best way to proceed.

-If you are relocating, renting can provide some security because you know you can come back to your home.
+If you are relocating, renting can provide some security because you know you can return home.
 Selling a house and then buying another home incurs costs, so it may be cheaper to rent out your house and move back in when you return.

 Some housing markets seem to be almost guaranteed to get stronger in the next few years.
-If you are in such a market, and you feel like there is a good chance your home will increase in value significantly, then renting will let you keep it, pay the mortgage and realize a bigger payday down the line.
+If you are in such a real estate market and feel like there is a good chance your home will increase in value significantly, then renting will let you keep it, pay the mortgage and realize a bigger payday down the line.

 Maybe there are home improvements that you know you’ll need to make but don’t have the money right now?
 If this sounds like the case, renting could be a good option.
-Renters are not like buyers in the sense they will be accepting of specific improvements that need to be made.
+Renters are not like buyers because they will accept specific improvements that need to be made.
 Buyers, on the other hand, can often be pickier.

-If you are in the fortunate position to have excellent cash flow from your rental, don’t forget about the tax consequences!
-Like any other income-producing asset you will be taxed on any income you get from your rental, at your ordinary tax rate.
+If you are fortunate to have excellent cash flow from your rental, don’t forget about the tax consequences!
+Like any other income-producing asset, you will be taxed on any income you get from your rental at your ordinary tax rate.

-Keep in mind, however, you can write off all the costs associated with renting your home.
-For example, if your gross rental income for the year is $45,000, but you incurred $30,000 in rental expenses, you’re only assessed tax on $15,000.
+Keep in mind; however, you can write off all the costs associated with renting your home.
+For example, if your gross rental income for the year is $45,000, but you incurred $30,000 in rental expenses, you will only be taxed on $15,000.

 In addition to deducting regular expenses, you can also claim a deduction for depreciation on the property as well.
 Further, if you have a rental loss, it’s possible you can use the loss to offset some of your income if your adjusted gross income is less than $150,000.

-On the other hand, you may find out having rental property is something you despise.
-Finding out with a home you already allows for trial and error.
+On the other hand, you may find out having a rental property is something you despise.
+Finding out with a home you already own allows for trial and error.

-There is something to be said for the freedom that comes from unloading a significant investment in your home.
-Every one of the burdens that come from renting your home out is avoided by selling it instead.
-Selling is still stressful, and there will be work involved, but when it is all over you get a check for your home and get to move on.
+There is something to be said about the freedom that comes from unloading a significant investment in your current home.
+All of the burdens that come from renting your home out are avoided by selling your current property instead.

-Of course, you can’t adequately predict what will happen, so it is possible you are wrong about the future.
+Of course, you can’t adequately predict what will happen, so you may be wrong about the future.
 Who knows if there will be a housing bubble or not.
 But if you feel like you are right, selling makes sense.
 By having the equity from your home, you’ll be able to invest that money and hopefully make more.

-By renting you could be possibly tying up money that could be used towards a lucrative investment.
+By renting, you could be tying up money that could be used towards a lucrative investment.
 Will your financial situation be better without having what will become an investment property?

 By selling now, you know you get to use the current law to your advantage.
 If you have a lot of equity, this tax law could save you quite a bit of money.
 You may, in fact, end up doing the happy dance because of it!

-One of the biggest reasons people choose to sell instead of renting out their home is because it gives them a significant cash injection – enough to cover the down payment on their next house.
-Having a big down payment puts you in a much better financial position to purchase a home you want in an area you prefer to live.
+One of the biggest reasons people choose to sell instead of renting out their home is that it gives them a significant cash injection to cover the down payment on their next house.
+Having a substantial down payment puts you in a much better financial position to purchase a home you want in an area you prefer to live in.

 Depending on your personality, having strangers in what is probably your most substantial investment – strangers who could destroy that investment – might be too much to deal with.
-If you cannot stop thinking about what might be happening, you are not going to be able to enjoy your life.
-Not to mention all the other stresses that come from owning a rental, like having to pay for all repairs and maintenance.
+If you cannot stop thinking about what might be happening, you will not enjoy your life.
+Not to mention all the other stresses that come from owning a rental, like paying for all repairs and maintenance costs.

 If you sell, you will not have to worry about any of these things.
 You will have gotten the money for your investment, leaving the current owner to worry about what happens to the house.

-When thinking about renting or selling a home, having to deal with tenants is always one of the most important considerations.
+When thinking about renting or selling a home, dealing with tenants is always one of the most important considerations.

 Reconsidering Renting or Selling a House

 Deciding between renting and selling a house is not something that should be taken lightly.
-You are making a major life decision.
-Hasty decisions are made quite often without thinking through the pros and cons or renting vs. selling.
+You are making a significant life decision.
+Hasty decisions are made quite often without thinking through the pros and cons of renting vs. selling.
 Hopefully, the information that was just presented will help you make an excellent choice for your life circumstances.

 The choice between renting or selling a home often boils down to an individual’s unique circumstances.
 Which is the better choice is now up for you to decide.

 Additional Home Selling Articles Worth Reading

-Use these additional resources to make smart decision when you are renting or selling your house!
+Use these additional resources to make wise decisions when you are renting or selling your house!